DRLEdition19/profork-OFICIAL/README.md

 - **WIIU-PLUS**: An updated version of the Wii U emulator.
 - **XARCHIVER**: A lightweight archive manager.
 - **XCLOUD**: Microsoft’s cloud gaming service.
-- **WII U UPDATER**: A tool for updating Wii U games and system software.
+- **WII U UPDATER**: A tool for updating  to latest version of CEMU.
 - **WINDOWS-VMS/DOCKER**: Run Windows virtual machines inside Docker.
 - **WINE-CUSTOM-DOWNLOADER/v40+**: A custom WINE downloader for running Windows apps on Linux.
 - **WPS-OFFICE**: A powerful office suite fully compatible with Microsoft Office.